a-l-h/splunk-app-proper-alerts/README.md

 1. [Install the App on your Splunk Search Head(s)](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Deployappsandadd-ons#Deployment_architectures)
-2. Launch *Update KV Store lookup* alert to populate data: adjust cron schedule to the next minute
+2. Launch *Update KV Store lookup* alert to populate data by setting cron schedule to the next minute
 3. Go to *Inventory* dashboard: active alerts should be listed in the first panel
 4.	*Optional* Adjust *getServiceRequest* macro if you want to extract the service request reference from the description field of each alert
 5. Adjust Update KV Store lookup alert cron schedule as needed (and time range accordingly)